lujiefsi/CrashTuner/analysis.md

 ## Perform trigger

-Previous  commnd only perform analysis phase, in order to run the trgigger phase, you need change the “false” to “true“， like
+Previous  commnd only perform analysis, in order to run the trgigger, you need change the “false” to “true“， like

 `sudo ./Analysisall.sh true v0.8.23`